-It is safe to drink the water from taps and springs.
+It is safe to drink the water from taps and springs all across Portugal.
 It is advisable to keep it stored in a cool place, especially on hot days.

 Pharmacies are usually open between 9am and 7pm between Monday and Friday.
-In rural areas pharmacies might be closed for lunch and on Saturdays the opening hours are shorter between 9am and 1pm.
+In more rural areas of Portugal, pharmacies might be closed for lunch and on Saturdays the opening hours are shorter between 9am and 1pm.
 Some pharmacies operate a late night emergency service, which is signposted by the illuminated green cross outside the pharmacy.
-Every pharmacy has a list in the window with the details of the closest emergency pharmacy.
+Every pharmacy in Portugal has a list in the window with the details of the closest emergency pharmacy.

 Citizens from the EU/EEA will require a valid passport upon entering Portugal.
 Unless traveling from states with visa exemption agreements with the EU, non-EU citizens will require a Visa upon entering Portugal.

 MONEY AND PRICE LEVEL

 Portugal is one of the original member states of the Eurozone.
 Twenty-four hours ATMs can be found anywhere in Portugal, usually they have a maximum daily withdrawal of € 200 or € 400, depending on the area.
 All have on-screen instructions in Portuguese, English and other languages.
 Banks are the easiest place to exchange money and charge a small commission between 3 and 5%.
 Debit and credit cards, especially visa and mastercard, are widely expected, but it is advisable to always carry some cash for small expenses and in the more rural areas.

 It varies with the area and where you shop/dine, but overall,